Summer Conference Assistant

 - Willingness to assume responsibility in the development of an effective living environment.

-- Application process is currently closed.
+- Application is no longer available.

 - A Conference Assistant is provided a free room for the summer and a $275.00 declining balance meal plan for each summer session.
 An additional $450.00 will be paid each month.